holochain/holochain-client-js/docs/client.zomeindex.md

 ## ZomeIndex type

-An internal zome index within the DNA, from 0 to 255.
+this id is an internal reference, which also serves as a canonical ordering for zome initialization.
+The value should be auto-generated from the Zome Bundle def

 **Signature:**